Medical Billing is a Significant Part of Selling Your Practice

 Upgrading your office’s medical billing practices can help promote your business for sale to potential buyers.
 Increasing the amount you collect goes to your practice’s bottom line.

 There are several ways to do this.
-One is to use up-to-date medical billing software to more quickly determine whether claims are likely to be accepted or denied based on the constantly changing billing rules for insurance plans and government programs like Medicare and Medicaid.
+One approach is to utilize up-to-date medical billing software to more efficiently determine whether claims are likely to be accepted or denied, based on the constantly evolving billing rules for insurance plans and government programs such as Medicare and Medicaid.

-You can also consider offering a variety of payment options for those patients who have larger outstanding bills and have trouble paying the amount in full all at once.
+You can also consider offering a variety of payment options for patients with larger outstanding bills who struggle to pay the amount in full all at once.
 Along those same lines, allow your patients to settle their bills online with a credit or debit card.

 These ideas can help decrease the outstanding balances and show that your practice is operating in the black.